annacnelson/annacnelson.github.io/_pages/math316.md

 ---

 **Course Description:** Math 316 is an introductory course on ordinary differential equations.
-Topics include elementary theory of ordinary differential equations, analytical methods for solving linear first- and second-order equations, numerical methods, phase-plane analysis of nonlinear problems, and Laplace transform methods.
+Topics include elementary theory of ordinary differential equations, analytical methods for solving linear first- and second-order equations, numerical methods, phase-plane analysis of nonlinear problems, and introduction to Laplace transform methods.
 Differential equations model many natural phenomena as well as applications in engineering and the physical sciences.

-**Goals of the course:**
+The goals of this course are to

 1. Give students the tools and skills needed for upcoming classes in engineering and the natural sciences.
-2. Develop analytical and numerical problem-solving skills for ODEs.
-3. Introduce the qualitative/geometric viewpoint (direction fields, phase planes, stability) alongside exact solution methods.
+2. Build your deductive reasoning and presentation skills.
+As a scientist or engineer you will have to explain your results to others.
+One focus in this class is on the presentation of your results, which must always be clear so that others who do not know the result can follow your work.
+3. Build your sense of how differential equations are used to model applications.

+Students will also gain experience with problem solving in groups.
+Students should be able to effectively transform problem objectives into appropriate problem solving methods through collaborative discussion.
+Students will also learn how to articulate questions effectively with both the instructor and TA, and be able to effectively articulate how problem solutions meet the problem objectives.

 **Prerequisite:** Math 1522 (Calculus II) **Corequisite:** Calculus III — Math 2350 or Math 2351